Aceinna/docs_openrtk/driver-python.rst

 GitHub Link: `python-openimu <https://github.com/Aceinna/python-openimu>`_

-Use the browser's back button to return
+.. note:: Use the browser's back button to return to the OpenIMU documentation